stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Install Python With Tools That Support Multiple Versions

 Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use a version manager tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv).
 These tools allow you to switch between different versions of Python.
-This means that you can upgrade each of your projects to new versions of Python later without interfering with other tools and projects that use Python.
+This means that you can choose a Python version for each of your projects, and to new versions of Python later without interfering with other tools and projects that use Python.
 I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).

 Alternatively, consider using [Development Containers](https://containers.dev/), which are a feature of Visual Studio Code and Jetbrains IDEs.
 Development Containers enable you to define an isolated environment for a software project, which means that it will have a completely separate installation of Python.

-Whichever tool you use, ensure that it compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
+Whichever tool you use, ensure that it compiles Python, rather than downloading [standalone builds](https://github.com/astral-sh/python-build-standalone).
 These standalone builds are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.

 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.